 The design submitted with the bid is likely to require refinement based on consideration, and a dialogue with The Authority.
 The Authority reserve the right to request changes to equipment and surfacing and in consultation with the provider to arrive at a final and best design for the local community.
 This will be within the maximum total budget of £190,000 budget but may result in a lower contract price to be agreed prior to signing of contract.

-The equipment needs to be of good value and with low running costs and maintenance requirements, however this should not result in a design which lacks imagination, or some level of risk and challenge.
+The equipment needs to be of good value and with low running costs and maintenance requirements, however, this should not result in a design which lacks imagination, or some level of risk and challenge.

 Applicants should provide detail of the maintenance schedule required for equipment and expected lifespan of equipment and surfacing.
 Include details of spare parts availability.